Rishabh4Jakhar/TradeWind/README.md

 # TradeWind - Trading Platform (React + Django + MySQL)

-TradeWind is a **full-stack trading simulation platform** where users can register, log in, view stock prices, maintain a watchlist, place buy/sell orders, and manage their portfolio holdings.
+TradeWind is a **full-stack trading simulation platform `(in development)`** where users can register, log in, view stock prices, maintain a watchlist, place buy/sell orders, and manage their portfolio holdings.

 Built using **React + Vite** for frontend, **Django** for backend, and **MySQL** for database management.

+This was initially made for CSE202 (Fundamentals of Database Management System) course under Mukesh Mohania.
+<br><br>
+Contact me at **[Discord](https://discord.com/users/713056818972066140)** for anything related to the project :D

 ---